 ATCO believes that an effectively functioning board is critical to the success of the Company, and that the Board must have the flexibility to adopt director election and composition practices that suit its unique needs and circumstances.
+Directors are selected for their experience and expertise and we seek the most qualified persons regardless of gender or other characteristics that are unrelated to expertise and performance.
+Accordingly, we do not have written policies or set targets regarding the representation of women and we have no set term limits on directors.
+We have been a leader in women representation on our Board and have outperformed the Financial Post 500 ("FP500") for many years.

-We seek the most qualified persons regardless of gender or other characteristics that are unrelated to expertise and performance.
-Accordingly, we do not have written policies or set targets regarding the representation of women.
-Additionally, we have no set term limits on directors.
-We want to be able to select from the most qualified pool of talent regardless of anyone's gender.
+We want to be able to select from the most qualified pool of talent and consider candidates based on merit.
 Our approach enables us to make important decisions regarding the composition of our Board and our senior management team based on the best interests of the Company and its share owners.

 We have consistently had a higher proportion of women in high profile positions compared to the average for Canadian public companies.
-In 2017, ATCO had three women on the Board, representing 30 per cent of the directors.
-In contrast, members of the Financial Post 500 ("FP500") in 2017 had an average female representation on their boards of directors of 22.6 per cent.
-The graph below shows the percentage of woman on our Board, compared to the FP500 average from 2015 to 2017:
+In 2018, ATCO had three women on the Board, representing 30 per cent of the directors.
+In contrast, members of the FP500 in 2018 had an average female representation on their boards of directors of 24.5 per cent.
+The graph below shows the percentage of women on our Board, compared to the FP500 average from 2016 to 2018: